Android SDK

 }

-Updating presesnce
+Updating presence

 Specific properties provided will be changed.
 The existing presence object will be updated by merging the new changes.
 In other words, properties not specified in the update function will remain unchanged.